Montana Grizzlies football: Bobby Hauck era, part two (2018–2026)

 Hauck returned to Montana for the 2018 season.
 Montana earned its 200th win at home against Sacramento State on September 22, 2018, 41-34.

 On September 4, 2021, Montana upset the #20 ranked Washington Huskies.
 It was their first win against Washington since 1920 and only their second overall win in 20 games against the Huskies.
 It was also the fifth occasion a FCS team beat a ranked FBS team since the 1978 FBS/FCS split.

+Bobby Kennedy era (2026–Present)

+On February 5th, 2026, following the announcement of Bobby Hauck's retirement, Bobby Kennedy was announced as the program's 38th head coach.

 Program achievements

 The Grizzlies rank among the all-time playoff appearance leaders, with appearances in 1982, 1988, 1989, and 1993–2009.
 The Grizzlies had a playoff streak of 17 in a row from 1993–2009, which is a record at the I-AA level, now known as Football Championship Subdivision.
 The streak came to an end on November 21, 2010 when the Grizzlies were not selected to the FCS playoffs following a loss to in-state rival Montana State.

 The Grizzlies won the national championship in 1995 under Don Read when Dave Dickenson led the team to a victory over Marshall University in the national championship game.
 In 2001, coach Joe Glenn led the Montana Grizzlies to another national championship by defeating Furman University, 13-6.